-LG Chem Michigan Inc. (LGCMI) donated over 50,000 masks to local and state first responders this week.
-LGCMI donated 12,000 masks to Holland Hospital, 6,000 to Holland Public Safety, 4,000 to American Medical Response, and 2,000 to the Ottawa County Health Department.
-In addition to local contributions, LGCMI has donated another 30,000 masks to the State of Michigan.
+LG Energy Solution donated over 50,000 masks to local and state first responders this week.
+LGESMI donated 12,000 masks to Holland Hospital, 6,000 to Holland Public Safety, 4,000 to American Medical Response, and 2,000 to the Ottawa County Health Department.
+In addition to local contributions, LGESMI has donated another 30,000 masks to the State of Michigan.

 “We recognize that beating COVID 19 will take collective action from our community, business leaders and government.
-LG Chem Michigan is proud to be part of that effort,” said Jeremy Hagemeyer, human resources director of LG Chem Michigan.
+LG is proud to be part of that effort,” said Jeremy Hagemeyer, human resources director.

 “We wanted to focus our donations on first responders.
-We are incredibly grateful for the work they are doing to protect our community.” said Jason Allen, LGCMI safety, health and environmental manager.
+We are incredibly grateful for the work they are doing to protect our community,” said Jason Allen, the safety, health and environmental manager.
 “We can’t wait to have our team back doing what we love, but until that time, we are honored to do our part in protecting our community and our neighbors.“

-This is the second time LG Chem Michigan has donated masks during the pandemic.
-LGCMI donated 9,000 masks to local resources last month.
+This is the second time LGESMI has donated masks during the pandemic, having donated 9,000 masks to local resources last month.